RajatRajdeep/HydPy/README.md

 1. Install Ruby as per this [installation guide](https://www.ruby-lang.org/en/documentation/installation/).
 For Linux, Mac OSX it's preferable to use [RVM](https://rvm.io/) and for Windows you can use [RubyInstaller](https://rubyinstaller.org/)
 2. Run `gem install bundler jekyll`.
 This install bundler and jekyll.
 3. Run `bundle install`
-4. Run `bundle exec jekyll serve` to start the server
+4. Run `bundle exec jekyll serve -b "/HydPy"` to start the server
 5. Site is up and running!
 Go to `localhost:4000`

 ## Adding Content

 ### Event post
-Create a Event post by creating a file called `yyyy-mm-dd-name-of-post-like-this.markdown` in the `/_posts/` directory with the following template:
+Create a Event post by creating a file called `yyyy-mm-dd-name-of-post-like-this.markdown` in the `/data/_posts/` directory with the following template:
 ```markdown
 ---
 layout: post          #important: don't change this